Alcohol Producers Tout Wellness Benefits. Health Experts Say Don't Swallow Claims

 "No matter how many other healthy things you try to put in something, you can't undo the fact that there's alcohol in there.
 And alcohol, at the end of the day, is the most dangerous part of what people will be exposed to."

-Wine is still one of the few consumables on store shelves that doesn't require a nutrition label or ingredient list.
-What many wine drinkers don't know is that there are over 50 Alcohol and Tobacco Tax and Trade Bureau (TTB)-approved additives that can be used in a wine, because companies are not required to disclose them.
+Wine is still one of the few consumables on store shelves that don't require a nutrition label or ingredient list.
+What many wine drinkers don't know is that there are over 50 Alcohol and Tobacco Tax and Trade Bureau-approved additives that can be used in a wine, because companies are not required to disclose them.

 Napa-based Atlas Wine Co. is one company that voluntarily lists the components in its wines.
 For its new product, Oro Bello Light, it takes this notion of transparency one step further with a nutrition label that includes calories, carbohydrates and fat, as well as ingredients.
-"We send the wine to the FDA-approved lab, exactly like you do for food," says Alexandre Remy, managing partner and winemaker at Atlas Wine Co.
+"We send the wine to the FDA-approved lab, exactly like you do for food," says Alexandre Remy, managing partner and winemaker at Atlas Wine.
 "I found that my marketing strategy against the big guys was to disclose as much information as possible."

-Oro Bello Light also differs from the company's other wines in that it's lower in alcohol and calories — about 9.2% ABV (alcohol by volume) and 85 calories per serving — which Remy says is achieved through new de-alcoholization technology.
+Oro Bello Light also differs from the company's other wines in that it is lower in alcohol and calories — about 9.2% ABV (alcohol by volume) and 85 calories per serving — which Remy says is achieved through new de-alcoholization technology.
 In addition, it's packaged in a can, the wine trend of the moment.
 "The overall concept is lower alcohol, lower calories and light packaging.
 So it's all light, light, light," he says.

 Remy acknowledges that Oro Bello Light is meant to appeal to health enthusiasts, but more than that, he sees the wine as an entry point for casual consumers into better wines.
 He notes that craft beer and spirits sales are on the rise, but wine still has "dust on its shoulder" to a younger generation of drinkers.
 By showing how wine fits into a lifestyle, he hopes his brand could help be "the bridge between the first wine to the great wines of the world."